demostf/api/README.md

 ## Deploying

-Deploying the api requires php5.6 or later, the webserver needs to be configured to server all requests to public/index.php
+Deploying the api requires php7.1 or later, the webserver needs to be configured to server all requests to `public/index.php` execept for request to `/upload` which needs to be handled by `public/upload.php`.

 The database details need to be configured with the same environment variables as are described for the docker image above.

-The environment variables can also be be put in a `.env` file in the root of the project.
+More information for hosting and a pre-configured docker based setup can be found at [demostf/setup](https://github.com/demostf/setup)